Forum Europe

 Overview

-This year’s host, Dr. Stanislas Rohart, is a staff researcher at the LPS.
-A specialist in magnetic imaging (STM and MFM) and micromagnetism, he pioneered investigations on the Dzyaloshinskii-Moriya interaction in ultrathin films and its consequences on chiral domain walls and skyrmions.
+This year’s host is Dr. Stanislas Rohart, a specialist in magnetic imaging (STM and MFM) and micromagnetism.
+He pioneered investigations on the Dzyaloshinskii-Moriya interaction in ultrathin films and its consequences on chiral domain walls and skyrmions.
 His present research mostly focuses on magnetic skyrmions in ferromagnetic and magnetically compensated films.
-He is the author of more than 50 papers in international journals.

 The event will extend beyond scientific discussions and offer participants many networking opportunities, such as the conference dinner on a scenic Seine river cruise and the social event at a local winery.